patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/empty-state/empty-state.md

 <img src="./img/sentence-case.png" alt="do and don’t examples for capitalization" width="771px"/>

 ### Voice and tone
 Pay close attention to the [voice and tone](/ux-writing/brand-voice-and-tone) in your empty state.
-The voice you use in your empty state should align with your company’s unique brand voice.
+Your voice should align with your company’s unique brand voice.
 Your tone, on the other hand, should adjust depending on the context—consider the user’s emotions and adjust your approach accordingly.

 It’s OK to use “you” and “your,” but never assign blame to the user.
 Also, avoid using “please” in an empty state.
 It’s extraneous and can make your message sound too formal.